=

 • Provide medical attention if needed: If a participant is not feeling well, it's important to seek medical attention as soon as possible.

-Tags: health, introvert, exclusion
+Tags: health, introvert, exclusion, food

 Situation 9: You and your co-camp leader have different working styles